Tandragee: The Hills of Tandragee

 A song written about the town, The Hills of Tandragee, originates from as early as 1970.
 It shares similarities with The Hills of Glensuili, differing mainly in place names and a few words that alter the political perspective.
 In the lyrics, the singer expresses to those witnessing his departure from Tandragee his desire for the Orange flag to soon be raised over its hills.
 He reflects on the birds and landscapes of Tandragee, hoping for peace and that "the time soon come around when I return".

 Folk musician, from the nearby Portadown, Robin Morton speaking about the song, "Here's a fairly modern Orange song, and a great favorite among 'the brethren' because they can all join in on the last line of each verse.
 Dick Bamber, who gave it to me, is generally credited as the writer, but he tells me this is not correct.
 An old lady who lived beside him in Ballylisk, near Tandragee, 'wrote it years ago.'
 Just how long ago she wrote it he doesn't remember, but he says she gave it to him and he was the first to sing it in public.
 Now it's an Orange standard."

 Lambeg drumming

 Lambeg drumming is an important element of the County Armagh Orange Districts.
 A particular drumming rhythm linked to this tradition, named after Tandragee, is known as Tandragee Time and is commonly featured throughout County Armagh.

 Churches

-There are six churches in Tandragee: Ballymore Parish Church, St James's Catholic Church, Tandragee Presbyterian, Tandagee Free Presbyterian, Tandragee Baptist and Tandragee Methodist.
+There are a number of churches in Tandragee, including Church of Ireland, Catholic, Presbyterian, Baptist, Methodist and independent churches.